 What can Osteopathy help with?

-Neck and back pain, headaches, arthritic complaints, lumbo-pelvic dysfunction, TMJ pain, sciatica, carpal tunnel syndrome, menstrual problems, postural pain syndromes, sports injuries, pregnancy pain and whiplash.
+Neck and back pain, headaches, arthritic complaints, lumbo-pelvic dysfunction, TMJ pain, sciatica, carpal tunnel syndrome, postural pain syndromes, sports injuries, pregnancy pain and whiplash.

 This is a gentle, non-invasive manipulative technique which reduces restrictions and allows the body to self-correct.